 This is the third article of a Four Part Series on Black Folks, who helped to tame the west.
 First we looked at US Deputy Marshal Bass Reeves, followed by Mary Fields aka Stagecoach Mary.
 Today we examine the life of James Pierson Beckwourth, American Mountain Man.

 There is some discrepancy as to when James Pierson Beckwourth was born.
 Was it 1798 or 1800?
 There is no disputed of the facts about the impact he had on discovering what came to be known as the Beckwourth Pass and subsequent Trail.
-A trail that went through the Sierra Nevada Mountains between Reno, Nevada and Portola, California, and in which thousands of settlers found their way into central California.
+A trail that went through the Sierra Nevada Mountains between Reno, Nevada, and Portola, California, and in which thousands of settlers found their way into central California.

-James, or Jim as he was sometimes called, was the only black person who recorded his exploits during the discovery and subsequent settlement of the old western frontier.
-While dictating his autobiography to Thomas D. Bonner (Traveling Justice of the Peace with corrupt reputation) in 1854-55 California gold fields, it was thought he stretched the truth.
+James, or Jim as sometimes called, was the only black person who recorded his exploits during the discovery and subsequent settlement of the old western frontier.
+While dictating his autobiography to Thomas D. Bonner (Traveling Justice of the Peace with corrupt reputation) in 1854-55 California goldfields, it was thought he stretched the truth.
 Later, some historians accused him of lying, although they may have had reasons for not wanting, who they called “a mongrel of mixed blood” to get credit for any discovery or good deed.
-Although many of the exploits detailed in the autobiography passed the truth test by others who substantiated his accounts of what happened, James role in events almost always made him the eventual hero.
+Although many of the exploits detailed in the autobiography passed the truth test by others who substantiated his accounts of what happened, James’ role in events almost always made him the eventual hero.
 Many of his acquaintances who took part in forging trails and exploring the West didn’t see themselves as heroes but more of doing what they had to do to survive.
-That is probably why they viewed his 1856 book, (The Life and Adventures of James P. Beckwourth, Mountaineer, Scout, and Pioneer, and Chief of the Crow Nation of Indians, published by Harper and Brothers) as something of a joke.
+That is probably why they viewed his 1856 book (The Life and Adventures of James P. Beckwourth, Mountaineer, Scout, and Pioneer, and Chief of the Crow Nation of Indians, published by Harper and Brothers) as something of a joke.
 See Note 1.

 Captured by Crow Warriors (James account to his biographer) or assigned to the Rock Mountain Fur Company to the tribe to facilitate trade, according to a guess by independent sources (whoever they were and how independent were they is the question).
-James stay with the Crow Indian Tribe began sometime around 1828.
+James stays with the Crow Indian Tribe began sometime around 1828.
 He spent the next eight to nine years with them.
 Documents confirmed his eventual leadership role as a War Chief.
 James told his biographer he was appointed as the Chief of the Crow Nation immediately after the death of Chief Arapooish (Rotten Belly)

 Once again, he was in his element, working again for The American Fur Company in the land of the Cheyenne, Sioux, and Arapaho Indians.
 By the way, all three were enemies of the Crow tribe.
-As the agent-in-charge, they were sent to Fort Vasquez via the Santa Fe Trail.
+As the agent-in-charge, he’s sent to Fort Vasquez via the Santa Fe Trail.
 That trade expedition lasted two years after having a very successful first year.

 Such was the same with his trek to the California Gold Fields in the fall of 1848.
-There is the authenticated report James discovering a grisly murder of the family, servants and visitors at the San Miguel Mission.
+There is the authenticated report James discovering a grisly murder of the family, servants, and visitors at the San Miguel Mission.
 While on an assigned route on the Monterey to Nipomo mail route, he almost tripped over a man’s body located in the house.
 He recalled the notion to look no further and rode to get a posse.
 He returned to the house to find the entire gross scene of eleven murdered family members (husband William Reed), wife, her infant child, a midwife, along with other children and Indian servants.
-The perpetrators tried to burn the Reed’s house bodies and dwelling, but the fire died out.
+The perpetrators tried to burn Reed’s house bodies and dwelling, but the fire died out.
 It turned out they were still in the house when James first entered and was intending to shoot him if he had opened a door behind which they were hiding.
 The posse caught the murderers near Santa Barbara.
 Beckwourth bio went on to state there were “two Americans, two Englishmen, and ten Irishmen,” responsible for the hideous killings.
 Others put the number at four men, one of which drowned in an attempt to escape the posse.
 The thought was that James Beckwourth biographer, Judge Bonner misunderstood the words an Irishmen to be ten Irishmen as James recounted the incident to him to transcribe.
 James did dictate the murderer’s fate as tried in his words, “we shot them, including the state’s evidence.”
 Meaning the one murderer who told them what happened while hoping to be spared immediate death, and sentenced to imprisonment for turning states evidence.
 At least that is how historians interpreted this account.
-As to who tried them, or where anyone would go to prison, well that’s another story not told here.
+As to who tried them or where anyone would go to prison, well, that’s another story not told here.

 Note 2: In 1996, the Promoters of Beckwourth Frontier Days was instrumental in renaming Marysville’s largest park to Beckwourth Riverfront Park.
-This act was in direct recognition of the unpaid debt owed to James P. Beckwourth causing the following growth of the city.
+This act was in direct recognition of the unpaid debt owed to James P. Beckwourth, causing the following growth of the city.

-Peace, make it a day in which Jesus Christ would be proud of you,
+Peace & Blessing, stay vigilant for our American rights.
+Make it a day in which Jesus Christ would be proud of you,

 Codis Hampton II